dccc-rg/dccc-rg.github.io/README.md

 ## Informed Consent

-Our study was approved by the Institutional Review Board (IRB) on March 11, 2021, and the Reference No. is SBRE-20-571.You can view the consent form here: [Consent Form 985 Fives 08.03.2021.pdf](https://github.com/dccc-rg/dccc-rg.github.io/files/6101799/Consent.Form.985.Fives.08.03.2021.pdf)
+Our study was approved by the Institutional Review Board (IRB) on March 11, 2021, and the Reference No. is SBRE-20-571.
+You can view the consent form here: [Consent Form 985 Fives 25.03.2021.pdf](https://github.com/dccc-rg/dccc-rg.github.io/files/6210114/Consent.Form.985.Fives.25.03.2021.pdf)

 ---

-_Last updated_: March 8, 2021
+_Last updated_: March 26, 2021